 Even with strong forecasting, peaks often exceed planned capacity.
 On-demand gig workforce models provide fast, flexible reinforcement by activating pre-trained, brand-aligned agents exactly when and where demand spikes.

 This approach allows CX leaders to grow their skills, language, or channels without long hiring cycles or permanent cost increases.
-When integrated with routing and performance systems, the gig workforce helps protect service quality, reduce agent strain, and turn unpredictables into a manageable, repeatable CX capability.
+When integrated with routing and performance systems, the gig workforce helps protect service quality, reduce workforce strain, and turn unpredictables into a manageable, repeatable CX capability.

 GigCX-enabled contact centres change the rules of peak readiness.
 Capacity expands in hours, not weeks.
 SLAs stay intact even during Black Friday–level surges, without compromising empathy, language coverage, or brand voice.